returnDevBootcamp/git-questions/questions.md

 Why do we commit a message?

 <!-- Answer the question under this comment -->
-to save in local computer
+to save in local computers